influxdata/docs-v2/content/influxdb/v2.0/write-data/best-practices/schema-design.md

 #### Keep keys simple

-To make your keys easier to query, follow these additional guidelines:
+In addition to keeping your keys free of data, follow these additional guidelines to make them easier to query:
 - [Avoid keywords and special characters](#avoid-keywords-and-special-characters-in-keys)
 - [Avoid duplicate names for tags and fields](#avoid-duplicate-names-for-tags-and-fields)